-|Content||This course provides clinical practice experience with paediatric, adult and mixed caseloads.
-The student is supervised by a qualified speech pathologist.
-The student has the opportunity to observe and work directly with caseloads comprising a range of communication and swallowing impairments.
-Students will be involved with the planning and delivery of services for assessment and treatment of individual cases, as well as having the opportunity to participate in a range of service delivery/caseload management models.|
+Students will be involved with the planning and delivery of evidence-based services for assessment and treatment of individual cases, have the opportunity to participate in a range of service delivery/case management models.

 Students need to note that there is a specific requirement for English performance to be clearly adequate for professional needs in order to successfully complete SPTH4080.

-|Contact Hours||Clinical: for 40 hour(s) per Week for 10 weeks|
+Face to Face Off Campus 40 hour(s) per Week for 10 Weeks